 A mild and calm spring day…Hamburg…Germany.
-It’s 1 pm, the first sunbeams of the year come out and everyone is outside to enjoy the beautiful weather.
+It’s 1 pm, the first sunbeams of the year come out and everyone is outside enjoying the beautiful weather.

 But what are you gonna eat?
 What’s the snack that makes you happy on a day like this?

-One of our favourite dishes is the German Bratwurst.
+One of our favourite dishes is the German bratwurst.
 You can have it for lunch, on your small midday break, as proper dinner with some veggies and potatoes on the side, or just put it on the grill.
-A German Bratwurst fits for every eventuality. 😉
+A German bratwurst is fit for every occasion. 😉

 You can either prepare them in a pan with veggies and rice for example, or put them on the grill until they are roasted.
 They need to have a lovely brown tone.
 You should always eat them with mustard and/or ketchup.
 But they have to be „gebraten“ – roasted. „Brat…“ means roasted in German.
 Never cook them.
 That would be a shame. 😉

-By the way, if there is one thing that I miss when I am on my travels for a longer term, than it is German sausages (and beer).
+By the way, if there is one thing that I miss when I am traveling for a longer term, it is German sausages (and beer).
 Really, without showing off right now – German sausages are just the best ones in my opinion.
-And all travelers, who have tried them already mostly agree on this.
+And all travelers, who have tried them already, mostly agree with this.